 That's because finance internships are specifically structured to give you a real insight into the sector, and help you make an informed decision on whether it's right for you.

 The best place to start your quest for finance work experience is with the best student employers in the business.
-Here's three of them...
+Here are three of them...

 Duration: 4-6 weeks